Lenape High School: Marching band

 In addition to competitions, the band performs at school football games, the Medford Halloween Parade, Mount Laurel Day, and the Vincentown Memorial Day Parade and has performed in the Miss America Parade since 2014.

 The Lenape Marching Band also had previously won Class I Championships in 1993 and 1994 and Class II Championships in 1996 and 1997 as part of the Eastern Marching Band Association.

 Administration

 The school's principal is Anthony Cattani.
-His administration team includes seven assistant principals.
+His administration team includes eight assistant principals.